Toys Went Berserk

-Toys Went Berserk were an Australian post-punk band that formed in late 1985.
-They released two studio albums, The Smiler with a Knife (1989) and Sensory (1990), before disbanding in early 1992.
+Toys Went Berserk were an Australian rock band that formed in late 1985.
+They released three studio albums, Pieces (1987), The Smiler with a Knife (1989) and Sensory (1990), before disbanding in early 1992.
 They subsequently reformed in 1998, 2005 and 2016.

 History

 Toys Went Berserk were formed in Sydney in December 1985 by Lesley-Anne "Coo" Bennett on lead vocals and piano (ex-Lavender Disaster), Andy Jarvis on guitar (ex-Dusk Furrow), Mark Nicholson on drums (ex-Happy Hate Me Nots), Bill Quarry on bass guitar (ex-Box of Fish), and Steve Turbit on guitar.
 Lavender Disaster were a Perth-based band with Coo Bennett on lead vocals, Brett Ford on drums, Peter Hartley on guitar and Danny Vervest on bass.
 Both Ford and Hartley were later members of the Kryptonics and Lubricated Goat.
 Bruce Griffiths told Steve Gardner of Noise for Heroes that the group, "sounded like a 'tough Blondie'."

 According to Australian musicologist, Ian McFarlane, Toys Went Berserk "derived [their] moniker from a lyric line in the Siouxsie and the Banshees song 'Spellbound'."
-They provided energetic live performances and their music (comparable to bands such as Skeletal Family, Siouxsie and the Banshees and Xmal Deutschland), which was quite distinctive in the Sydney scene of the time.
+They provided energetic live performances and their music (comparable to bands such as Skeletal Family, Siouxsie and the Banshees and Xmal Deutschland), was quite distinctive in the Sydney scene of the time.
 Gardner opined, "They aren't like the standard Sydney band, influenced by Detroit music, 'Burn My Eye' T-shirt on back, stacks of Marshalls behind them.
 They have other influences.
 As opposed to big distorted power chords or strong leads, the guitar tends to be more in the way of textured, treated chords; very echo-ey.
 The drumming is inventive yet driving, with many interesting touches to add spice to standard beats.
 The bass tends to be mixed back, while Coo's vocal provide a large part of the character and melody to the songs."

 The group's first recorded track, "One Day (My Head Is Going to Explode)", appeared on a various artists' four-track extended play, Trousers in Action No. 2 (August 1986), via Aberrant Records.
 It was previously performed by Lavender Disaster and was written by Coo's brother Phil Bennett; it was recorded at Sound Barrier studios in June with Jonathan Summers as audio engineer.
 This was followed by their debut single, "Guns at My Head" (October), which had been recorded at the same session as "One Day" and in early 1987 by an 8 song double 12" EP "Pieces", also recorded at Sound Barrier.
 In June 1987 Turbit was replaced briefly on guitar by Carolyn Polley.